Dynamic Columns

 client_id = @client_id AND table_name = 's14.data'

-As a result, users will see specific column names for each client.
+This setup ensures that users see specific column names for each client.

-You can use objects of other types instead of the inline SQL as well.
-Just return the required mappings depending on the parameter value.
+You can also use objects of other types instead of inline SQL.
+Just return the necessary mappings based on the parameter value.

 The dynamic column handler must return three columns: